Cmader555/Bamazon/README.md

 ### How Manager View Works

 * When a user invokes the manager node application, a menu for the manger is displayed.
 The manager can choose to manage low inventory, add inventory, add products, and view products by interacting with inquirer prompts in the command line.
-If the manager chooses to view products for sale, the manager will be viewing all of the product related data stored in it's associated sql database.
-If the manager chooses to view low inventory, then all of the products have a stock quantity less then 5 will be displayed.
-If there are no products with a quantity less then 5, then a message will be displayed letting the manager know so.
-If a manager wants to add inventory, they will be prompted to pick a product id, and the quantity of stock they want to add for said product.
+If the manager chooses to view products for sale, the manager will be viewing all of the product related data stored in it's associated SQL database.
+If the manager chooses to view low inventory, then all of the products have a stock quantity less than 5 will be displayed.
+If there are no products with a quantity less than 5, then a message will be displayed letting the manager know so.
+If a manager wants to add inventory, then they will be prompted to pick a product ID, and the quantity of stock they want to add for said product.
 If a manager wants to add a new product, they will be prompted to input the product name, department name, product price, and stock quantity.
 All database changes are updated in the local MySQL database via connection queries.

 ### Example Photos